FlavioAro/flutter-line-chart/README.md

 # Line Chart
-How to create line chart.
+How to create line Charts in Flutter using the fl_chart Library.

 ### Type this command to install the Lottie package
 > flutter pub add fl_chart